Roadmvn/Roadmvn/README.md

 👋 Hi, I’m @Roadmvn

-👀 I’m interested in offensive cybersecurity aspects, exploring penetration testing, hacking, and vulnerability assessment.
+👀 I’m into offensive cybersecurity, focusing on penetration testing, hacking, and vulnerability assessment.

-🌱 I’m currently learning various cybersecurity tools and techniques, including network security, malware analysis, and secure coding practices as part of my studies.
+🌱 I’m currently learning about network security, malware analysis, and secure coding as part of my studies.

-💞️ I’m looking to collaborate on cybersecurity projects where I can learn new tips and tricks from experienced professionals in the field.
+💡 I’m eager to collaborate on cybersecurity projects to gain insights from experienced professionals.

-🔒 I’m passionate about discovering and implementing the latest cybersecurity trends to enhance security measures.
+🔒 I’m passionate about staying updated with the latest cybersecurity trends and improving security measures.

-⚡ Fun fact: I enjoy learning about aspects such as cracking video games or creating bots using Cheat Engine, UO Pilot, and Macro Recorder.
+⚡ Fun fact: I enjoy experimenting with video game cracking and creating bots using tools like Cheat Engine.

-🔧 In my free time, I’m studying reverse engineering techniques using tools like Ghidra and JD-GUI.
+🔧 In my free time, I study reverse engineering with Cheat Engine.

-🛡️ I’m learning about steganography and its applications in hiding data within images and other files during my spare moments.
+🛡️ I’m exploring steganography and its applications for hiding data.

-📶 I’m learning about wireless security, including techniques for cracking Wi-Fi networks and understanding RFID frequencies whenever I get the chance.
+📶 I’m learning about wireless security, including Wi-Fi cracking and RFID.

-👥 I’m delving into social engineering tactics and methods to better understand how to protect against them, even outside of my formal studies.
+👥 I’m delving into social engineering to better understand and defend against it.

-🌐 I’m expanding my knowledge on web application security, focusing on exploiting and protecting against common vulnerabilities in my personal projects.
+🌐 I’m working on web application security, focusing on common vulnerabilities.

-🗂️ I’m experimenting with various red team tools such as Metasploit, Nmap, and Wireshark to enhance my offensive security skills during my free time.
+🛠️ I’m experimenting with red team tools like Metasploit and Nmap to boost my skills.

-📚 I’m constantly reading the latest research papers and security blogs to stay updated on the newest trends and threats in cybersecurity.
+📚 I regularly read research papers and security blogs to stay informed on cybersecurity trends.